 As part of the first four topics here on Origin (How did we get here?), this site has videos to help Christians get into the minds of young doubters and unbelievers, the new majority in our country.
 These are the key people for whom we have responsibility for explaining the Bible (same Bible) and the gospel (same gospel) but in understandable language for the modern world.

-Listen to what people say when asked what they think about God.
-Tap below for Video 1 Street Interviews:
+Listen to what young people say when asked what they think about God.
+Tap below for Video #1 Street Interviews:

-The median age in the United States in 2020 is 38.
-That means that the majority of people are now Millennials and Gen Zs.
+The median age in the United States in 2020 is 38, which means that the majority of people are now Millennials and Gen Zs.
 They are no longer two fringe groups.
 They are now the influence and opinion leaders of our country.